Kill Mushroom Fungus in Garden Beds & Yards

 6. Dilute household ammonia (one teaspoon per gallon of water) and spray it on infected plants.
 Ammonia is highly effective against fungal infections.

 7. Mix equal amounts of hydrogen peroxide and water.
 Hydrogen peroxide is a powerful disinfectant.
-To make hydrogen peroxide, mix two parts water and three parts hydrogen peroxide.
+Mix two parts water and three parts hydrogen peroxide to make hydrogen peroxide.
 This mixture will last for several weeks if stored in a sealed container.

 8. Mix 1/4 cup of vinegar with 2 cups of hot water.
 Vinegar is acidic and can cause damage to plants.
 But it is very effective against certain kinds of fungi.